Laundromat and Dry Cleaning Business Marketing Ideas

 Be sure your website is search engine optimized, which will also help your business appear earlier in search results and increase the likelihood that your website link will be clicked to help you gain new customers.

 People also rely heavily on online reviews today.
 Manage your profile on social media and review sites such as Yelp.
 Respond professionally to all reviews, regardless of whether they are negative or positive.

-Social media, AdWords (SEM) and display ads are other digital advertising and marketing options.
+Social media, Google Ads (SEM) and display ads are other digital advertising and marketing options.
 Now potential customers can also see reviews next to your business information, so be sure to monitor these sites for any negative reviews or angry customers.